smokevicky/StarWarsApp/README.md

 ## Known Bugs

-* Users may not get redirected to login screen after a successful logout.
 * Users may not see their user on top-right navbar after a successful login.
 Please refresh the page once to be able to see the details.
+Same applies to log out.
 * Pagination doesn't work since swapi doesn't work anymore.
 Server side pagination was working when code was intact.
 * Once the swapi gets back up, we can uncomment related code in `peopleapi-helper.js` and `planetapi-helper.js` so that the code integrates to apis again!